Proteus-tech/deploy/README.markdown

 - **ami** an AMI ID that consistent with other parameters (default: ami-4d580408)

 ### Start new simple server with postgres
-Complete Starts a new server step, then follow the steps below:
+Complete Start new simple server without postgres, then follow the steps below:

     pf-server-role-add client-name ec2-host postgres